qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The Single Symbol Renderer is used to render all features of the layer using a single user-defined symbol.
 The properties, that can be adjusted in the ``Style`` tab, depend partially on the type of the layer, but all types share the following structure.
-In the top left part of the tab, there is a preview of the current symbol to be rendered.
-In the bottom part of the tab, there is a list of symbols already defined for the current style, prepared to be used via selecting them from the list.
-The current symbol can be modified using the **[Change]** button below the preview, which opens a :guilabel:`Symbol Properties` dialog, or the **[Change]** button right of the preview, which opens an ordinary :guilabel:`Color` dialog.
+In the bottom left part of the tab, there is a preview of the current symbol to be rendered.
+In the right part of the tab, there is a list of symbols already defined for the current style, prepared to be used via selecting them from the list.
+The current symbol can be modified using the menu on the right side.
+If you click on the first level in the :guilabel:`Symbol layers` dialog on the left side it's possible to define basic parameters like :guilabel:`Size`, :guilabel:`Transparency`, :guilabel:`Color` and :guilabel:`Rotation`.

 .. _figure_symbology_1: